 How to apply for postgraduate Student Finance in Northern Ireland

-You apply online at Student Finance Northern Ireland, and the process is pretty simple:
+You apply for the postgraduate loan online at Student Finance NI, and the process is pretty simple:

-- Submit an application form online, or download a paper form and post it (you'll need to submit a form each academic year of your course).
+- Complete an application form online, or download a paper form and post it (you'll need to submit a form each academic year of your course).

-- You'll have to submit some evidence to prove your identity and help them to check whether you're eligible for Student Finance.
+- Submit some evidence to prove your identity and help them to check whether you're eligible for Student Finance.
 You can send your passport or a birth/adoption certificate along with a declaration form – and these must be the real documents, not photocopies.
-They'll be returned to you once the process is complete
+They'll be returned to you once the process is complete.

 - The Student Loans Company will write to you to let you know whether you're eligible.
 If you are, the money will be paid directly to your university or college.